germs-lab/SOPs/data_management_SOPs/sra_submission_steps.md

 This SOP is to guide users to submitting data to the NCBI Short Read Archive (SRA).
 This step is important to deposit sequences in a way that can be stored for publication and to provide others access.

+The unique ID of the sample names can be a real pain.
+The main thing is they whole row needs to have unique attributes, I find that putting the sample well ID somewhere in the data helps it differentiate.

 The FTP command on MSU HPC has been legacied out - it's gone.

 The directions from NCBI are pretty good, see this [link](https://submit.ncbi.nlm.nih.gov/subs/sra/).
 You'll need to get the directions for Aspera from the command line.
 Download the key file somewhere onto the HPC where you know its path and location.